 It also enables more effective external benchmarking and market mapping to ensure the succession pipeline contains an optimal mix of internal and external talent.

-“A lot of succession management and planning has been about identifying the elite few that might go to the top,” Rob Cross emphasises.
-“But most of today’s MNCs realise that it’s a very limited pool.”
+“A lot of succession management and planning has been about identifying the elite few that might go to the top,” Rob Cross emphasizes.
+“But most of today’s MNCs realize that it’s a very limited pool.”

 “To fully leverage the value of your talent, whilst preparing those with the potential to progress, you first need to be classifying your talent appropriately and then deploy and develop them in the right way.”

 “The interesting thing,” adds Stewart, “is that although the research is clear: only 29% of high performers are likely to be successful in new, broader and more senior roles, but 60% of talent has the opportunity to improve their performance by deepening their expertise.”

 Stewart adds that the first thing an organization should check is whether their potential model adequately covers an individual’s

 - intellectual capacity and flexibility;

 - resilience and ability to deal with challenging situations;